Corporate social responsibility – What does it mean?

 CSR concepts have been applied for years through quality and have proven their practicality and profitability, while emphasizing sustainable performance through valuing people and society.
 Therefore the right thing for business and the right thing ethically become one and the same.

-CSR impacts a wide range of organizational activities, including: Product manufacturing and integrity, Disclosure labeling and packaging, Marketing and advertising, Selling practices, Pricing, Distribution.
+CSR impacts a wide range of organizational activities, including: oroduct manufacturing and integrity, disclosure labeling and packaging, marketing and advertising, selling practices, pricing, distribution.

-CSR provides a number of advantages to businesses including: Reducing and limiting litigation, Protecting brand image, Improving customer satisfaction, Reducing absenteeism and employee turnover and increasing the ability to retain talented employees
+CSR provides a number of advantages to businesses including: reducing and limiting litigation, protecting the brand image, improving customer satisfaction, reducing absenteeism and employee turnover and increasing the ability to retain talented employees.

 There is broad and varied awareness and understanding of CSR in the region as well as within the Kingdom of Saudi Arabia (KSA).
 Many organizations in the region have been involved in CSR-related activities leading to enhanced consumer trust, community improvement, employee recruitment and retention and improved financial performance without formally organizing these initiatives under a single CSR umbrella.

 There is considerable effort throughout the region to enhance the awareness of CSR, and specifically within the KSA.

 - The top 3 CSR activities identified in KSA are creating job opportunities for the unemployed (49%), encouraging entrepreneurship (47%) and conducting or supporting anti-smoking campaigns (46%).